Sir Frederick Walker Mott (1853-1926) MD Lond Hon LLD Edin FRCP(1892) KBE(1919)

 Mott’s achievements won him numerous honours and prizes, as well as appointments to lectureships, in recognition of his scientific work.
 These include the Stewart prize of the Medical Association (1903), the prize of the Medical Society of London (1911), and the Moxon gold medal of the Royal College of Physicians (1919).
 He was Croonian lecturer (1900), Oliver-Sharpey lecturer (1910), Lettsomian lecturer (1916), and Harveian orator (1925) to the Royal College of Physicians, London, Morrison lecturer to the Royal College of Physicians, Edinburgh (1921), Huxley lecturer at Charing Cross Hospital (1910), Bowman lecturer to the Ophthalmological Society (1904), and Fullerian lecturer at the Royal Institution.
 The Oxford Dictionary of National Biography describes him as “a good lecturer, always speaking to the point, and an honest investigator.”

 He was created Knight of the British Empire in 1919 in acknowledgement of his war services in the Royal Army Medical Corps and in particular his notable work on shell shock.
 At the time of his death in Birmingham he was president of the Royal Medico-Psychological Association.
+The importance of Mott’s work in Birmingham was recognised in 1939 when a memorial plaque was unveiled in the new University Medical School in Edgbaston.
+The plaque was designed by Mott’s daughter, Phyllis, a distinguished artist, and sculptor.

 For all his fame, Mott was a simple, unaffected and kindly man.
 He was described as an “indefatigable worker” and “extremely hospitable” in his obituary in the British Medical Journal.
 This goes on to say that “his scientific achievements would have been impossible had it not been for certain inherent qualities.
 Single-hearted in his search after knowledge and his devotion to science, he was free from prejudice and from that type of vanity which makes a man adhere to a view simply because he has been previously associated with it.
 There was no man free from envy, or fuller of generous admiration for the work of others.”